 Every headache is the attempt of a creative idea to get born.
 (Explorations 8, #24, 1957)2

-In Explorations 8, aside from his short article on Wyndham Lewis, ‘Third Program in the Human Age’, McLuhan published 24 unpaginated ‘items’ amounting to around half the volume.
+In Explorations 8, on top of a short article on Wyndham Lewis, ‘Third Program in the Human Age’, McLuhan published 24 unpaginated ‘items’ amounting to around half the volume.
 They averaged 2 or 3 pages in length.
-These were notes he had assembled on a variety of topics and were now included in the penultimate issue of the original Explorations series and the last to which he would contribute.3
+These were notes he had assembled on a variety of topics and were now included in the penultimate issue of the original Explorations series and the last of that series to which he would contribute.5

 Explorations 8 appeared in October 1957, a month after McLuhan and Harry Skornia first met at an MLA conference in Madison and a month before McLuhan attended the first NAEB ‘research seminar’ in Columbus.
-His ‘Understanding Media’ project with the NAEB would be initiated the next year beginning in September 1958.
+His ‘Understanding Media’ project with the NAEB would be conceived the next year and begun in September 1959.
 These Explorations 8 ‘items’, along with his other 1957 publications, therefore provide a snapshot of McLuhan’s thinking just as he was beginning the intense research he would under-take for the NAEB.

 In ‘item #15’ (‘The Organization Man’) McLuhan described the “fight [he had before him] to loosen [all] the older social bonds”:

 You have to struggle alone and in silence against a distracting social environment which looks askance at your solitary quest.
 This quest engenders psychological powers [in and against the self] of an intensely dedicated and aggressive kind.
-From the point of view of the solitary quester with his inner direction and self-appointed goals and standards, [all] society is [felt as] THE LONELY CROWD.5
+From the point of view of the solitary quester with his inner direction and self-appointed goals and standards, it is society that is THE LONELY CROWD.7

 In item #5 he concluded by noting that “the split between the two worlds [of irreducibly plural media] has grown wider in the hearts” of those attempting to understand it.
 Further, that this attempt at understanding, this trial, necessitated “an arduous metamorphosis“.
 For what was demanded was no healing or amelioration of fundamental rift, but a new appreciation of it as the inalienable situation of human being.

 Humans had always been faced with this demand and had responded to it in many ways.
-Now it had to be faced again under the unprecedented circumstance that we considered ourselves somehow beyond it (either positively and negatively).8 McLuhan’s arguments against “lineality” in favor of an appreciation of “simultaneity” carried an existential demand that research on his work hurries over on its way to the next conference.
+Now it had to be faced again under the unprecedented circumstance that we considered ourselves somehow beyond it (either positively and negatively).10 McLuhan’s arguments against “lineality” in favor of an appreciation of “simultaneity” carried an existential demand that research on his work hurries over on its way to the next conference.
 “It is the anguished effort of the bureaucrat to keep the new oral demands of electronic simultaneity in the groove of lineality.”
-(Explorations 8, item #1, ‘Brain Storming’) The moment of wrong-doing, the moment of death and loss, the moment of missed opportunity to do the right thing is, as Eliot has it, “always now”.9
+(Explorations 8, item #1, ‘Brain Storming’) It is the moment of wrong-doing, the moment of death and loss, the moment of missed opportunity to do the right thing that is, as Eliot has it, “always now”.11

 At the same time as his Explorations 8 items, McLuhan concluded his essay on ‘Coleridge as Artist’ (1957) by noting the unavoidable psycho-physical ordeal of the required trial: